MontclairRobotics/FRC-Programming-Guide/src/FRC/course/PID.md

 ## The Integral Term

-> The integral of a function just represents the area between the graph and the x-axis.
+> The integral of a function represents the area between the graph and the x-axis.
 It can be approximated using rectangles, which is how PID controllers take integrals.

 ![Integrals](../../assets/Integral.svg)